Alvar Palmgren: Miscellaneous

 Palmgren was on the board of Societas pro Fauna et Flora Fennica from 1916.
 He was chairman 1920–1957.

+Palmgren (co-) edited two exsiccata works, namely Carices fulvellae Fries and together with L. Fagerström Carices extensae exsiccatae a Museo Botanico Universitatis Helsingiensis distributae.

 In addition to his botanical work, Palmgren made an impressive political act as a 22-year-old student.
 He initiated and led a movement among young Finnish men to refuse conscription service in the Russian Imperial Army.
 A rescript of 1900 by Nicholas II of Russia, sovereign of the Grand Duchy of Finland, put Finnish conscripts under the Russian military top.
 The 'strike' movement forced a withdrawal by 1905.

-Alvar Palmgren was the father of the zoologist Pontus Palmgren (1907–1993).
+Alvar Palmgren was the father of the zoologist Pontus Palmgren (1907–1993) and the cousin of the ornithologist Rolf Palmgren (1880–1944).